robertjskelton/robertjskelton.github.io/_posts/2025-09-10-ferrari-360-ac-fix.markdown

 * [Charcoal filter](https://www.ebay.com/itm/332890585711) - $55

 Tools required:
-* I added probably $60 of R134 to both my car and the garage floor.
+* I added probably $60 of [R134](https://amzn.to/4lhJech) to both my car and the garage floor.
+I used cans with UV dye mostly.
 * [24mm wrench](https://amzn.to/4lnxDIW) - $10
 * [19mm wrench](https://amzn.to/4ovBNB7) - $10
 * [A/C manifold set](https://amzn.to/47kFQKo) - $130